Bloomberg-Beta/Manual/1 - Manual.md

 No, not every VC wants to own 30% of your company.
 In fact, we think at seed stages too much ownership by the early investors can ruin the cap table -- making it difficult for the founders to make money, or later investors to own enough of the company when the company needs bigger dollars to scale.

-Like a startup, we’re burning our capital slowly at first while we find product-market fit.
-In our case, our product is our offering to founders.
-We welcome ideas and suggestions.
-We are optimizing at this stage for being involved with the best founders and the best companies, and more flexible on the precise structure for our involvement (check size, stage, level of involvement).

 We believe in transparency.
 If a startup that takes our money wants to publicize the terms of our investment, we’d generally support that.
 (Of course we’d never disclose anything confidential without consent, and we expect the same of our founders.)

 The average pre-money valuation of our investments for the year to date in 2013 was $6M.
 (We intend to update this number from time to time, but not too frequently -- to avoid inadvertently disclosing the terms of any one deal.
 This average includes only our investments where we were part of the first money into a company -- we could not figure out a way to make our small number of later-stage investments comparable on an apples-to-apples basis.)

 While we’d like to claim that the amount of work we do on behalf of a company will vary dramatically based on our ownership interest, we’re not sure that is true yet -- the reality is that the amount of work we do for a company depends most of all on how much the company needs and wants our help.
-If they ask us to work for them, we do all we can to help.
+If they ask us to work for them, we do what we can to help.

 ### Other investors